gustevito/flutter_ecommerce_app/README.md

 ## Acknowledgements

-Special thanks to [Mitch Koko](https://github.com/mitchkoko) for sharing valuable insights in his [video](https://www.youtube.com/watch?v=rYdP2LnBGsA) that served as the inspiration for the development of Beetz.
+Special thanks to [Mitch Koko](https://github.com/mitchkoko) for sharing valuable insights in his [video](https://www.youtube.com/watch?v=rYdP2LnBGsA) that served as inspiration for the development of Beetz!

 ## Assets